Versent/stax-orchestrator/README.md

 See the [AWS SAM developer guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) for an introduction to SAM specification, the SAM CLI, and serverless application concepts.

 Next, you can use AWS Serverless Application Repository to deploy ready to use Apps that go beyond hello world samples and learn how authors developed their applications: [AWS Serverless Application Repository main page](https://aws.amazon.com/serverless/serverlessrepo/)

+### Stax Deployment Bucket

+Inorder to use Stax to deploy workloads, we need to use s3 bucket accessible by Stax to store our artifacts, our cloudformation templates and package dependencies.

+Stax has a workload `stax-deployment-bucket` deployed in every installation that we can deploy to then start using the s3 bucket.
+Follow Stax's [guide](https://support.stax.io/hc/en-us/articles/4450989147919-Add-a-Workload-to-the-Workload-Catalog#:~:text=If%20you%20need%20to%20upload%20artifacts%20that%20are%20referenced%20by%20your%20Manifest%2C%20such%20as%20CloudFormation%20templates%2C%20you%20must%3A) to get started.

+After you deploy the workload, store the name of the bucket in a Ssm parameter with path `/orchestrator/stax/artifact/bucket/name` which will be consumed by Stax Orchestrator.